 You will need to get approval and a permit from the Parks & Recreation Department if your race is held in the city of Macon or Bibb County.
 The office is located near Central City Park.
 Getting approval can take time, so apply early.
 Download permit forms and an informational handout to get started.
 Also, check out https://www.maconbibb.us/pab-special-events/.
 Police coverage is expensive ($35 per hour with a two-hour minimum per officer.
 Note the price may have changed since this was written.) so you may want to plan your course to have as few intersections as possible.

 While certification is certainly a bonus in attracting dedicated runners, for most small 5K races it isn’t necessary to go to the expense of having your course certified.
 The exception would be a fast 5K or 10K course that runners might want to use to qualify for the Peachtree Road Race.
 This doesn’t mean that the course does not need to be accurate, because an accurately measured course is very important.
 Runners get annoyed when they’ve run a hard effort, only to find out the course was a tenth of a mile short so they don’t have a new personal record after all, or that the course was long so they have no idea how well they did in comparison to other races.
 The best way to get an accurate course is to measure it with a distance-measuring wheel, taking care to push the wheel along the tangents or shortest possible path.
 There is a wealth of information on this subject on the USATF website.
-GPS systems can be helpful to sketch out a preliminary course, as can calibrated bike odometers and Google maps.
+GPS systems can help sketch out a preliminary course, as can calibrated bike odometers and Google maps.
 Do not use a car odometer.
 Measure carefully, marking each mile split along the way.
 Good GPS systems can be used if the operator is knowledgeable in how to configure and use them.

 Hire a Race Timer

 img_3322You will most likely want to hire someone to do your race timing.
 Getting accurate results is critical.
 For smaller races, a POF (place of finish) card system is sufficient.
-To compile the results, a volunteer pushes a button to record the time as each runner crosses the finish, then the runner is given a place of finish (POF) card to fill out so that the numbered card with the runner’s information can be connected to the time recorded on the race timing app or printable stopwatch.
+To compile the results, a volunteer pushes a button to record the time as each runner crosses the finish and then the runner is given a place of finish (POF) card to fill out so that the numbered card with the runner’s information can be connected to the time recorded on the race timing app or printable stopwatch.
 Larger races will find it worthwhile to incur the added expense of chip timing.
 Macon Tracks provides a timing service but the demand is higher than we can meet.
 So, plan early!
 Send an e-mail to macontracks@macontracks.org to inquire about race timing services.
 It’s also possible to time the race yourself using a race timing app on a tablet or smartphone along with POF cards.
 It’s not complicated but does require some knowledge, so you may want to volunteer at a race to see how it’s done first.
-Scroll to the bottom for more detailed instructions on how to time your own race.
+Scroll to the bottom for more detailed instructions on how to time your race.

 Set Up Registration

 2011-02-19-AndiBergerIt’s a good idea to offer online registration for your event.
 We highly recommend Racer Pal, a service offered by Andi Berger.
 Racer Pal credit card transactions are processed via PayPal and the funds are deposited into your own PayPal account.
 The Paypal fee is about 3% per registration for most races.
 If you contract with an event registration company such as Active.com, runners typically pay $3 or more in service fees.
 Encouraging runners to register online by keeping fees low means less work for you.
-You’ll spend less time typing information from paper forms into a spreadsheet, less time processing checks, and the information will be more accurate.
+You’ll spend less time typing information from paper forms into a spreadsheet, and less time processing checks, and the information will be more accurate.
 Visit www.racerpal.com for more details.

 Get the Word Out

-Check race flyers for other races to get ideas of how to lay out your flyer.
+Check race flyers for other races to get ideas on how to lay out your flyer.
 Microsoft Publisher or Word both work well.
 You’ll want to include basic race information as well as a waiver.
 You’ll probably want to convert your flyer to pdf format.
 A free program to do this can be downloaded at CutePDF.

 Sponsors